 - researching online

-You submit a 2,000 word research proposal to your supervisors during the first term and receive feedback on this.
-You also present your research proposals to the tutor and the other students at one of the seminars towards the end of the first term.
+You submit a research proposal to your supervisors and receive feedback on this.
+You also present your research proposals to the tutor and your fellow students.

 100%: Written assessment (Dissertation, Report)

 Contact hours and workload

 This module is approximately 300 hours of work.
 This breaks down into about 12 hours of contact time and about 288 hours of independent study.
 The University may make minor variations to the contact hours for operational reasons, including timetabling requirements.